camos-software/api-guidelines/graph/articles/collections.md

 }
 ```

-TODO should this be a 409 conflict instead?
-TODO implement this in WebApi

 ### 11.2 Redefine as Entity Type (for collections of complex types)

 The model can be updated to simply switch the complex type for an entity type: